Ladin Autonomist Union

 After the disappearance of the so-called First Republic parties, including the Socialists, the UAL formed an alliance with the Trentino Tyrolean Autonomist Party (PATT) at the provincial level and with The Olive Tree (l'Ulivo) at the national level.
 Under these agreements, Anesi was elected to the Provincial Council in 1993 from the PATT slate, while Detomas represented UAL in the Chamber of Deputies from 1996 to 2006.
-That was the highest point for the party.

 Since the introduction in 2003 of a seat for the Ladin minority, the UAL has always prevailed.

 In the 2013 provincial election it won 1.1% of the vote (51.8% in Fassa Falley).

-However, in 2015, the party was defeated by the Fassa Association in the Fassa community elections, the first after the introduction of valley communities in 2006.
+In the 2015 Fassa community elections, the party was defeated by the Fassa Association, the first time since the introduction of valley communities in 2006.